-Retail (A1) food & drink (A2, A3) (as component of mixed use scheme), residential (C3), student accommodation (sui generis), office (B1), non-residential institution (D1).
+Retail (A1) food & drink (A2, A3) (as component of mixed use scheme), residential (C3), student accommodation (sui generis).

 Development should provide an attractive and active frontage to Alfreton Road and be carefully designed to preserve and enhance the Gamble Street and Alfreton Road Conservation Area.
 The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
 Within Minerals Safeguarding Area - prior notification required but not considered to be a barrier to development.